mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 ### Train the Model

-We have the two ingredients to train a model: A preprocessing recipe specification and a model specification.
+**We have the two ingredients to train a model:** A preprocessing recipe specification and a model specification.
 Next, we combine them and train them on the unprocessed dataset.

+**Key Concept: The Tidymodels Workflow.** Combining the model, recipe, and training is called creating a "tidymodels workflow".
+The tidymodels workflow is the object that can then be saved, loaded, and used to make predictions.

 **Important:** I'm skipping some key steps like cross-validation for the sake of simplifying this tutorial.
 But, if you need to learn these key steps, then I will give you some free advice at the end of this tutorial.